jamescodex/coffee-app-dacade-sub/README.md

 ```

 After creating our contract, the next step is to fill the body of our contract with the functionalities of our dapp.
 Inside the body of our contract we will create a struct named `Coffee` and add the following properties inside the struct:
 - `timestamp` - The UNIX Epoch time when a coffee was created.
-The type is `uint256`
+The type is `uint256`.
 - `buyer` - Wallet address of the user who purchased the coffee.
-The type is `address`
+The type is `address`.
 - `message` - Message sent along with the coffee.
 The type is `string`.
 - `name` - Name of the user who purchased the coffee.
-The type is `string`
+The type is `string`.
 - `amount` - Quantity of coffee purchased.
-The type is `uint256`
+The type is `uint256`.

 Below the struct, we also proceed to create an event that will be emitted when a new coffee is created.
 We named the event `CreatedCoffee`.
 The event has three parameters - `buyer`, `message`, and `amount`.